edtechjeff/HowTo/HowTo/RCLONE/Readme.md

 # Another use case for RClone is the ability to use it to copy files.

 ## Command (Example of copying file from D drive on local machine to Z drive the mounted SharePoint folder)
+### This command will copy the files and folders and also any empty ones.

 ```
 rclone copy D:\ Z:\ --fast-list --progress --create-empty-src-dirs